 Some programmes are open to students from any university (Harvard’s 2+2), and others are open only to the school’s undergraduate population (University of Pennsylvania’s Moelis Advance Access Program).
 There are also scholarship programmes, such as NYU’s William R. Berkley Scholarship Program, which not only provides early entry to their MBA, Tech MBA, or Fashion & Luxury MBA, but also full funding.
 Regardless of entry criteria or offering, these programmes are incredibly competitive, so you’ll need to prepare your best application.

-While an MBA is the ultimate education goal for many, if you’re not yet eligible for an MBA because you have no work experience, but know you want to pursue a business master’s, you have options.
+While an MBA is the ultimate education goal for many, if you’re not yet eligible due to your lack of work experience, but know you want to pursue a business masters, you have options.
 Start researching and contacting schools to see what options are out there for you, and what can bring you closer to your dream of making an impact in business.

 The important thing here to remember is that you CAN apply for an MBA with no work experience, but it’s not without its challenges.
 And Accepted can help!
 Explore our MBA Admissions Consulting Services and work one-on-one an experienced advisor who will help you create an application strategy that will get you accepted!Jamie Wright has more than eight years of recruitment and admissions experience at London Business School, and is the former Admissions Director for Early Career Programmes at LBS.
 Originally from the U.S., Jamie is now based in London.
 Want Jamie to help you get accepted?
 Click here to get in touch with Jamie Wright.